Abandoned & Little-Known Airfields:

 A closeup from the 1999 USGS aerial photo of the three arched-roof hangars which remain at the site of Lodwick Field.

-is now Tiger Town, the modern spring training complex of the Detroit Tigers.
+A portion of the airport site is now Tiger Town, the modern spring training complex of the Detroit Tigers,

-Joker Merchant Stadium occupies part of the site.
+with Joker Merchant Stadium occupying part of the site.

 A circa 2000-2005 aerial view looking south at the 3 remaining former hangars at the site of Lodwick Field.

-However, Ken Webb pointed out in 2003 that three hangars from Lodwick Field remain standing,
+Ken Webb pointed out in 2003 that 3 hangars from Lodwick Field remained standing,

 "where the city holds various events & stores equipment.